AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

-> I think when we get closer to actually sending people to Mars, [we're gonna wanna be able to get] some sense of what the demand level is, and you know people could put down a small down-payment on a trip to Mars, but we want to get pretty close to the actual trips and be highly confident that we [...] within [reason] the time-frame before we would do that, certainly two or three years before an expected launch [date].
+> I think when we get closer to actually sending people to Mars, [we're gonna wanna, we'll try to get] some sense of what the demand level is, and you know people could [perhaps] put down a small down-payment on a trip to Mars, but we want to get pretty close to the actual trips and be highly confident that we [can meet cost targets] within [a reasonable] the time-frame before we would do that, certainly [maybe] two or three years before an expected launch [date].

 06:21
 {:.muted.smaller.right}